Creamy Turkey Wild Rice Soup

 Broth is essential to the flavor in this recipe and good for you.
 Plus, broth made with bones helps us utilize protein more efficiently.
 For the most nutrients use homemade broth with bones and vegetables not caned or boxed store bought broth.

-Add more vegetables.
+Add more vegetables!
 Consider what will freeze well and mix it into the master batch or add when ready to serve.
-Mushrooms would be delicious or try one of your favorite veggies.
+Mushrooms would be my first choice.
+Cauliflower, or corn would also work well.

 Return from Creamy Turkey Wild Rice Soup to Homemade Soups